*This site contains affiliate links to products. We may receive a commission for purchases made through these links.

-This little hike to the Trypia Cave at southern Ymittos was a pleasant surprise for me.
+This little hike to the Trypia Cave at southern Hymettus was a pleasant surprise for me.
 I’ve been eyeing the hills above the southern suburbs of Athens for a while now but I didn’t expect much more than some pretty sea vistas.
-However, few hundred meters above the last houses of Terpsithea neighborhood of Glyfada lies a tiny mountain paradise full of caves, cliffs, rocky paths and pine tree groves.
+However, a few hundred meters above the last houses of Terpsithea neighborhood of Glyfada lies a tiny mountain paradise full of caves, cliffs, rocky paths, and pine tree groves.
 Even on a beautiful sunny Saturday, it was deserted adding to the feeling of being far away from the busy capital.

-It’s extremely easy to reach by the public transport, too.
+It’s extremely easy to reach by public transport, too.
 The bus 205 took us from the metro station Elliniko all the way up to Terpsithea in about 10 minutes.
 We got off the bus at the last stop and continued up until we arrived at a football pitch.
 The trail starts on the other side of the pitch behind the cabins.
-There are many paths crisscrossing the area and the map of Ymittos by Terrain were very helpful for navigating our way to the cave and back.
+There are many paths crisscrossing the area and the map of Hymettus by Terrain were very helpful for navigating our way to the cave and back.
 The round trail we took had around 8km.
 However, it included a shortcut through a seemingly deserted army base which I do not recommend.
 But more about that later.

 The first section of the trail climbs straight up from the football field and is marked by faded red markings painted on the rocks.
 After couple hundred meters of ascent, the path flattens and follows a ridge along an old rusty fence.
 Not before long it turns up again towards the Mavrovouni hilltop testing our fitness levels in the most strenuous part of the hike.
 Once reaching the bottom of the cliffs crowning Mavrovouni the climbing is over.
-From here the trail follows a contour line passing some slightly exposed places and providing amazing views down to the valley and towards the highest peak of Mt.
-Ymittos in the distance.
+From here the trail follows a contour line passing some slightly exposed places and providing amazing views down to the valley and towards the highest peak of Mount Hymettus in the distance.

 The Trypia Cave is impossible to miss!
 The opening of the cave is up to 15m high and 10m wide.
 The ceiling caved in creating a natural arch at the entrance to the cave.
 With some caution, you can climb through the cave to the top of the arch.
 There are few difficult places along the way especially for those of us suffering from mild acrophobia but the efforts are worth it.
 It’s the perfect place for a lunch break while admiring both the impressive cave underneath and the beautiful views of the surrounding landscape.